riozebratubo/chaffchief/README.md

 - Firmware *(do not worry, this will be expanded and explained in further sections)*
   - Arduino Mega 2560 rev3
   - Air popcorn popper
-  - 20a+ Solid state relay with an heat dissipator
+  - 20a+ solid state relay with an heat dissipator
   - Mosfet with an heat dissipator compatible with the popcorn popper or an compatible DC motor driver
   - Arduino rated power supply
   - DC power supply rated at 12V (or greater, defined by your choice of popcorn popper)